KenKundert/quantiphy/doc/user.rst

     >>> print(str(kpc))
     1 kpc

-You can find an example of this usage in :ref:`cryptocurrency example`.
+You can find an example of this usage in :ref:`quantiphy cryptocurrency example`.

 When using unit conversions it is important to only convert to units without scale factors (such as those in the first column above) when creating